FAQ & Fraud Ground Rules

 We collect only what's needed to credit earnings, bill advertisers, and stop fraud: ad/event identifiers, on-screen visibility metrics, a per-install ID, extension/host versions, and — for signed-in users — an account ID.
 For abuse detection we process your IP address, but we store only a salted, one-way hash of it — never the raw IP.
 That hash is what lets us count "accounts per network" and "networks per account" without ever storing your actual address.
 Separately, when you open your earnings portal we do a quick, in-memory lookup of your IP's country (just the country, not a precise location) to check payout eligibility and show the notice described in §3 — that lookup happens on the spot and isn't stored.

-We do not collect the content of your code, prompts, AI responses, files, or project contents.
-The telemetry has no field capable of carrying them.
+By default we do not collect the content of your code, prompts, AI responses, files, or project contents, and the telemetry has no field capable of carrying them.
+If you opt into the optional data-sharing earn tier, we derive an abstracted interest signal from your coding session — filtered for secrets and personal data in our own systems — to match ads; we still never share your raw prompts, code, or files.
 See the Privacy Policy and Terms, §10.

 Advertisers buy blocks of 1,000 five-second impressions and bid for placement priority.
 Because we aggressively exclude fraudulent traffic, you're billed for delivery to real developers.
 If our systems determine impressions weren't delivered as intended — or were tainted by fraud we caught after the fact — we can issue a credit or refund.
 Questions about a campaign's delivery?
 Email us and we'll send you a per-campaign delivery report.